 Anyone with a family of high blood pressure can be at risk, but as we age, our chances of having high blood pressure increase.
 Other factors include:

 - Being overweight;

 - Consuming too much alcohol;

-- Other family members have high blood pressure;
+- Other family members having high blood pressure;

 - Being over 65;

 - Consuming too much salt;

 - Not eating enough fruit and vegetables, or

 If you think you fall into the above categories, it’s important to bring your blood pressure down.
 We must maintain a better lifestyle, introduce more exercise, consume less salt and cut back on alcohol if we’re to bring blood pressure down to a controllable level, but we need to make sure it stays down.

 It’s usually a poor lifestyle that triggers high blood pressure.
 Anyone with a consistently high reading must be closely monitored, until such a time their blood pressure is brought back under control.